chrisfcarroll/Consoleable/README.md

 2. It addresses the concerns of being a command-line tool for you, out of the box, saving you the grunt work.
 3. You can easily replace the opinions with your own.

+### Why is it better than `dotnet new classlib`?

+Because really, who doesn't secretly want their components to be independently runnable and testable from the commandline?

+#### Why is it worse than `dotnet new classlib`?
+Because commandline runnability involves targetting `netcoreapp3.1` instead of `netstandard2`.
+Otoh, that's a 20 second edit of the csproj file to fix.

-## What Opionions did you carefully avoid?
+## What Opinions did you carefully avoid?

 Add your own choice of logging provider and test framework.